The Subject Matter Expert (A Misunderstood Product Owner Stance)

 - The SME has the abilities to specify work up to a great level of detail.
 Since SMEs are, like the term says, typically experts in their business, domain or technical field, they know all about all the tiny little details.
 And most of them aren’t afraid to make sure that everybody knows.
 And so one of the traps of having SME Product Owners, is that they can talk about all the details for hours.
 It’s not uncommon that meetings take way longer than expected and that all the tiny details were discussed, but nobody really understands the goals that we’re working towards.

 - The SME quite frequently speaks phrases like: “You don’t need to know that.” or “I’ll let you know about the next steps when we get there.”
 It feels like the information they have is valuable, yet it is kept under close guard.
 Sometimes by design, sometimes by unawareness.
 Knowledge is power, and in difficult times being the expert with a lot of knowledge can be perceived as job security.
-The SME therefore isn’t necessarily in favor of knowledge sharing, they instead love spoon feeding the Development Team with tiny pieces of the total picture, so that they are constantly being involved throughout the development effort.
+The SME, therefore, isn’t necessarily in favor of knowledge sharing, they instead love spoon-feeding the Developers with tiny pieces of the total picture, so that they are constantly being involved throughout the development effort.

 - Other associated behaviors with the Subject Matter Expert type of Product Owner are: being the architect, being the technical (development) expert, being the test manager, being the senior (technical) person on the team who decides on all the details, being the (UX) designer, being a micromanager, distributing tasks amongst team-members, reducing effort estimates by the Development Team.